chentoast/blog/_posts/2019-2-01-ExponentialFamilies.md

 $$ \eta = log(\frac{\pi}{1-\pi}) $$
 $$ \implies \mathbb{E}(X) = \pi = \frac{1}{e^{\eta} - 1} $$

 Here we see a familiar function: it turns out that the canonical parameter of the bernoulli is linked to the mean through the logit function.
-This phenomenon lies at the heart of GeneraLized Linear Models; many times, the link function of a GLM turns out to be the canonical link between the canonical parameter and the mean.
+This phenomenon lies at the heart of Generalized Linear Models; many times, the link function of a GLM turns out to be the canonical link between the canonical parameter and the mean.
 In our case, we have rediscovered the link function of logistic regression.

 ## Sufficiency